15 Foods That Naturally Lower Blood Pressure

 14. Dark chocolate

 Good news for all the chocolate lovers out there!
-Polyphenol-rich chocolate can lower blood pressure by 2 points on average, especially if your blood pressure is already elevated.
-In one study, people who had slightly elevated blood pressure reduced systolic and diastolic levels by 2.9 and 1.9 points after eating 0.2 ounces of dark chocolate daily for 18 weeks.
-However, another study on middle-aged overweight women found that 22 g of cocoa daily had no effect on blood pressure (they found other cardiovascular benefits from chocolate, though!
+Polyphenol-rich chocolate23 can lower blood pressure by 2 points on average, especially if your blood pressure is already elevated.
+In one study24, people who had slightly elevated blood pressure reduced systolic and diastolic levels by 2.9 and 1.9 points after eating 0.2 ounces of dark chocolate daily for 18 weeks.
+However, another study25 on middle-aged overweight women found that 22 g of cocoa daily had no effect on blood pressure (they found other cardiovascular benefits from chocolate, though!

 The verdict?
 Don't get carried away!
 A small amount of dark chocolate may help as part of a healthy, vegetable-rich diet.
 But large portions of sweetened, milk, or white chocolate may not be as helpful as we all wish they could be!